 Tuning in to the station offers many options for the listeners too, with it being available online, on phone or tablet, or on Smart Speaker by asking Alexa to "Play Victory Online".

-A great step forward would obviously be DAB, making it simply available locally to everyone at home, work, or in the car.
+Victory ventured onto DAB+ early in 2022, making it simply available locally to everyone at home, work, or in the car.

 MY FACEBOOK POST ON 27th July 2021: